Capilano River Regional Park

 Capilano River Regional Park is located in the District of North Vancouver in British Columbia, Canada.
-It is one of twenty-one regional parks operated by the Metro Vancouver.
+It is one of twenty-three regional parks operated by the Metro Vancouver.
 The park encompasses most of the upstream areas of the Capilano River below the Cleveland Dam.
 The area north of the dam surrounding Capilano Lake is closed to the public as it is a GVRD watershed.
 The privately operated Capilano Suspension Bridge crosses the river, but it is not within park boundaries and does not access the park.

 Attractions

 Capilano River Regional Park is most commonly associated with the Cleveland Dam.
 Admission to the dam is free, and one can walk across the dam and observe the river and the spillway.
 Formed above the dam, Capilano Lake stores the river's waters, stretching north for more than five kilometres.
 The lake is one of three major watersheds in the GVRD, and it currently supplies forty percent of the region's drinking water.
 Water treatment facilities are located adjacent to the dam, and a tunneling project scheduled for completion in 2008 will connect the reservoir to a new treatment plant at the Seymour Dam to the east.